johnnykungdev/userDoc_online/docs/8-troubleShooting.md

 ## Figma Files Loading Slowly

 The issue is possibly caused due to unstable internet connection.
 Check the internet connect used on the computer.
-If the issue is not resolved, switch to another internet connection or call you internet supplier to seek for assistance.
+If the issue is not resolved, switch to another internet connection or call your internet supplier to seek assistance.